mesosphere/marathon/docs/docs/health-checks.md

 Marathon-level health checks (HTTP, HTTPS, and TCP) are executed by Marathon and thus test reachability from the current Marathon leader.
 Marathon-level health checks have several limitations:

-- The API for health checks varies from one framework to the next and common functionality must be reimplemented with each new framework that requires health checks.

 - Marathon-level health checks create extra network traffic if the task and the scheduler are run on different nodes (this is usually the case).

 - Network failures between the task and the scheduler, and port mapping misconfigurations can make a healthy task look unhealthy.